For many of us, we have to drive in areas where the air is less than fresh on a regular basis.

 What We Don’t Like

-- In certain cases, you might notice a bit reduced air flow.
+- In certain cases, you might notice reduced airflow.

-- Isn’t the best at eliminating strong odors such as combustion smoke.
+- Isn’t the best at eliminating strong odors.

 Summary

-Sensitive users with respiratory illnesses will want to have a HEPA unit in their vehicles.
-An added perk is that it’s free of chemical odor neutralizers that lots of other similar products on the market nowadays use – ones that could easily irritate your sinuses.
+Sensitive users with respiratory illnesses will want to have a HEPA unit like this in their vehicles.
+An added perk is that it’s free of chemical odor neutralizers that could easily irritate your sinuses.

 MANN Filter Cabin Air Filter

-Mann Filter’s activated carbon unit is for the Volkswagen and Audio owners out there.
+Mann Filter’s activated carbon air filter is for the Volkswagen and Audi owners out there.

 This German manufacturer produces a range of filters for select makes and models of European vehicles.
 This means that you’re unlikely to have trouble with an ill-fitting or flimsily built component – you’ll get the same standard of quality as with the original part.

 The primary filtration media is activated carbon.
-It’ll absorb noxious gases as well as nasty odors.
+It’ll absorb noxious gasses as well as nasty odors.
 The unit also includes a non-woven layer to capture dust, pollen, and other large-particle pollutants.
-All together, these components work to provide full protection against smells and contaminants from outdoors.
+Together, these components work to provide full protection against smells and other contaminants from outdoors.

 Manufacturer’s Specifications and Feature List